Mental Illness Among Adolescent Refugees in the United States

 Adolescent—For the purposes of this paper, adolescents refer to youth between the ages of 11-18.

-Unaccompanied Refugee Minor (URM)—This refers to children under the age of 18 who come to the United States without at least one parent, and also hold one of the following statuses: refugee, entrant, asylee, victim of trafficking, Special Immigrant Juvenile Status, or U visa holders.4
+Unaccompanied Refugee Minor (URM)—This refers to children under the age of 18 who come to the United States without at least one parent and also hold one of the following statuses: refugee, entrant, asylee, victim of trafficking, Special Immigrant Juvenile Status, or U visa holders.4

-Trauma—In general, trauma can be defined as a psychological emotional response to an event or an experience that is deeply distressing or disturbing.5 Refugee trauma refers to the experiences refugees face prior to resettlement, including violence (as witnesses, victims, and/or perpetrators), war, lack of food, lack of water, lack of shelter, physical injuries, infections, diseases, torture, forced labor, sexual assault, lack of medical care, loss of loved ones, and disruption in or lack of access to schooling.6
+Trauma—In general, trauma can be defined as a psychological, emotional response to an event or an experience that is deeply distressing or disturbing.5 Refugee trauma refers to the experiences refugees face prior to resettlement, including violence (as witnesses, victims, or perpetrators), war, lack of food, lack of water, lack of shelter, physical injuries, infections, diseases, torture, forced labor, sexual assault, lack of medical care, loss of loved ones, and disruption in or lack of access to schooling.6

 Context

 The United States has a long history of refugee resettlement, starting with resettlement efforts during World War II.
 Post World War II, the United States settled over 400,000 European refugees.9 The tradition of resettlement continued throughout the next decade, as the United States accepted refugees from the former Soviet Union, Southeast Asia, and Cuba.
 The current refugee crisis is centered on the conflict in Syria, which began in 2011.
-Of the 5 million refugees who have left Syria since 2011, only 62 Syrian refugees were admitted to the United States in 2018.10 Although in the past the United States has resettled over 50,0000 refugees per year, only 30,000 refugees were resettled in 2017 and only 22,000 were resettled in 2018.11 The median time spent in refugee camps prior to resettlement is 4 years.12 Recent stats from UNHCR reveal that 68% of refugees resettled in the United States come from just 5 countries: Syria, Afghanistan, South Sudan, Myanmar, and Somalia (see Figure 1).13
+Of the 5 million refugees who have left Syria since 2011, only 62 Syrian refugees were admitted to the United States in 2018.10 Although in the past the United States has resettled over 50,000 refugees per year, only 30,000 refugees were resettled in 2017 and only 22,000 were resettled in 2018.11 The median time spent in refugee camps prior to resettlement is 4 years.12 Recent stats from UNHCR reveal that 68% of refugees resettled in the United States come from just 5 countries: Syria, Afghanistan, South Sudan, Myanmar, and Somalia (see Figure 1).13

 Although the onset of mental illnesses can occur at any age, the typical age of onset occurs in the late teens and early twenties.20 Thus, when adolescent refugees come to the United States, they may find themselves navigating both a new social and cultural environment as well as new and unforeseen mental conditions.
-Although statistics on mental illness are difficult to find due to lack of adequate research and a wide variety of assessment techniques, an estimated 50-90% of adolescent refugees show symptoms of PTSD, while an estimated 6-40% show symptoms of major depression.
+Although statistics on mental illness are difficult to find due to a lack of adequate research and a wide variety of assessment techniques, an estimated 50–90% of adolescent refugees show symptoms of PTSD, while an estimated 6–40% show symptoms of major depression.
 Rates of mental illness are lower among native-born US citizens, where approximately 9% of adolescents between 12 and 17 have been diagnosed with depression while approximately 5% of adolescents have been diagnosed with PTSD.21, 22 High rates of mental illness among refugee adolescents are further impacted by informal screening techniques and stigmatism of mental illness.

 Contributing Factors